Null Hypothesis Significance Testing

 • Given an alpha level of 0.05 and df of 903, we can determine the critical t-values (lower and upper bound) that defines our rejection region for a two-tailed test.

-Once alpha and df are determined, to find the critical values (the boundaries of the rejection regions), we use the qt() function.
-Since it’s a two-tailed test, we split our alpha value, 0.05, into two equal parts, placing one half (0.025) in the lower tail and the other half in the upper tail — thus we need to find the 2.5th and 97.5th percentiles of the sampling distribution.
+To find the critical values, we use the qt() function.
+Since it’s a two-tailed test, we split our alpha value, 0.05, into two equal parts, placing one half (0.025) in the lower tail and the other half in the upper tail — thus we need to find the 2.5th and 97.5th percentiles of the sampling distribution under the null.

 The following R code calculates the critical t-values for our example: